Congratulations! You have a new sewing machine, but now what do you do? Here are 4 things that I recommend you do when you get a new sewing machine.

 4 Things You Should Do After You Buy a New Sewing Machine:

 I purchased my first sewing machine at the Smocking Shop in Louisville Kentucky.
-I also picked up my Bernina 710 and took new owner classes for it from the same shop.
+I also picked up my BERNINA and took new owner classes for it from the same shop.

 One of the things that I like most about purchasing a machine from a dealer is that they almost always come with free new owner classes.
-Each shop is different so be sure to ask before you buy, but at the Smocking Shop they provide free new owner classes for EVERY machine they sell.
+Each shop is different so be sure to ask before you buy, but at the Smocking Shop (at this time I picked up my machine, it may have changed) they provide free new owner classes for EVERY machine they sell.
 Even the ones that cost $199.